SnowdenWintermute/speed-dungeon/packages/common/src/combatants/threat-manager/ffxi-threat-notes.md

   and if high damage numbers at high level play were added flatly, the enmity decay would eventually be such a low percentage of the generated enmity that it would become meaningless.
+- Monsters dealing damage to targets reducing threat based on the damage value's percent of the target's max hp philosophically makes sense because the monster's effective retaliation is proportional to the target's strength.
+Strategically this is not smart for the monster, who would be realistically targeting the lowest HP targets with the highest damage, but that is not what a traditional threat system is simulating.
+- Monsters dealing damage to targets reducing threat based on the damage value's percent of the target's max hp functionally forgives squishy targets that pull aggro once they are hit.